Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 ### Waveform Data

 The waveform data represents the raw vibrations recorded directly by the sensors.
-For convenience, waveform data can be provided in physical units native to the instrument recording the data of m, ��sm​, or �/�2m/s2 for displacement, velocity, and acceleration, respectively.
+For convenience, waveform data can be provided in physical units native to the instrument recording the data of $m$, $m/s$​, or $m/s^2$ for displacement, velocity, and acceleration, respectively.
 However, if size is a concern, storing the ADC count is more suitable.
 Storing the ADC count as integers allows for the use of the Steim1 and Steim2 differential compression algorithms.

 Alongside the amplitude values, additional metadata describing the instrument recording the data and time series parameters should be provided for each trace.
 Each trace should be stored with its own metadata information.